MinemenFree/Practice/README.md

 1) Install like any other plugin by dragging it into your server's plugin folder\
 2) Start the server & let the plugin load config files\
-3) stop the server & Configure the plugin to your liking\
+3) Stop the server & Configure the plugin to your liking\
 4) Done!\
 ![alt text](https://i.imgur.com/uzRYQI7.png)